Denopia/kermit-optical-maps/README.md

 5. Pre-coloring contig optical maps are mapped to the reference optical map using Valouev mapping tool https://github.com/mmuggli/valouev_optmap_alignment
 6. Cotigs are colored using contig_colorer.py
 7. Corrected reads are colored using read_colorer.py
+8. Read colors are adjusted to avoid gaps due to unused colors (optional)
-8. Post-coloring contigs are assembled with Kermit using the colored reads
+9. Post-coloring contigs are assembled with Kermit using the colored reads

 Alternatively you could try skipping correcting reads and polish the post-coloring reads at the end.